dan24678/reload/README.md

 control-c needs to also allow the user to exit reload.sh once it is running, logic was added so that hitting control-c TWICE (within 1 second) will exit the script rather than simply re-run the command again.

+### Changelog

+2016-07-18:

+* The default option when prompted is now "custom command"
+* Prior 5 commands from ~/.bash_history are shown as choices in the prompt
+* Any custom command that is typed in will be manually appended to ~/.bash_history